Lakes and rivers of Titan: History and discovery

-The possibility remained that liquid ethane and methane might be found on Titan's polar regions, where they were expected to be abundant and stable.
-In Titan's south polar region, an enigmatic dark feature named Ontario Lacus was the first suspected lake identified, possibly created by clouds that are observed to cluster in the area.
-A possible shoreline was also identified near the pole via radar imagery.
-Following a flyby on July 22, 2006, in which the Cassini spacecraft's radar imaged the northern latitudes, which were at the time in winter.
-A number of large, smooth (and thus dark to radar) patches were seen dotting the surface near the pole.
-Based on the observations, scientists announced "definitive evidence of lakes filled with methane on Saturn's moon Titan" in January 2007.
-The Cassini–Huygens team concluded that the imaged features are almost certainly the long-sought hydrocarbon lakes, the first stable bodies of surface liquid found off Earth.
-Some appear to have channels associated with liquid and lie in topographical depressions.
-Channels in some regions have created surprisingly little erosion, suggesting erosion on Titan is extremely slow, or some other recent phenomena may have wiped out older riverbeds and landforms.
-Overall, the Cassini radar observations have shown that lakes cover only a few percent of the surface and are concentrated near the poles, making Titan much drier than Earth.
-The high relative humidity of methane in Titan's lower atmosphere could be maintained by evaporation from lakes covering only 0.002–0.02% of the whole surface.
+Scientists expected liquid ethane and methane to be especially abundant and stable in Titan's polar regions.
+In the south polar region, a dark feature known as Ontario Lacus was the first suspected lake identified.
+It may have formed from precipitation associated with clouds that frequently occur in the area.
+Radar imagery also revealed a possible shoreline near the pole.
+During a Cassini flyby on July 22, 2006, radar observations of the northern latitudes, then in winter, revealed numerous large, smooth regions that appeared dark to radar.
+Based on these observations, scientists announced in January 2007 that they had definitive evidence of methane-filled lakes on Titan.
+The Cassini–Huygens team concluded that these features were almost certainly the long-sought hydrocarbon lakes, the first stable bodies of surface liquid known outside Earth.
+Some lakes have associated channels and occupy topographic depressions.
+The limited erosion observed along some channels suggests that erosion on Titan is extremely slow or that more recent processes have erased older river channels and other landforms.
+Overall, Cassinis radar observations showed that lakes cover only a few percent of Titan's surface and are concentrated near the poles, making Titan substantially drier than Earth.
+Methane evaporation from lakes covering only 0.002–0.02% of Titan's total surface area may be sufficient to maintain the high relative humidity of methane in the lower atmosphere.

-During a Cassini flyby in late February 2007, radar and camera observations revealed several large features in the north polar region interpreted as large expanses of liquid methane and/or ethane, including one, Ligeia Mare, with an area of 126000 km2, slightly larger than Lake Michigan–Huron, the largest freshwater lake on Earth; and another, Kraken Mare, that would later prove to be three times that size.
-A flyby of Titan's southern polar regions in October 2007 revealed similar, though far smaller, lake-like features.
+During a Cassini flyby in late February 2007, radar and camera observations revealed several large features in the north polar region interpreted as expanses of liquid methane and ethane.
+One of these, Ligeia Mare, covers about 126000 km2, making it slightly larger than Lake Michigan–Huron, the largest freshwater lake on Earth.
+Another, Kraken Mare, was later found to be about three times larger.
+A flyby of Titan's southern polar region in October 2007 revealed similar but much smaller lake-like features.

-Infrared specular reflection off Jingpo Lacus, a north polar body of liquid.

 Image of Titan taken during Huygens' descent, showing hills and topographical features that resemble a shoreline and drainage channels.

-During a close Cassini flyby in December 2007 the visual and mapping instrument observed a lake, Ontario Lacus, in Titan's south polar region.
-This instrument identifies chemically different materials based on the way they absorb and reflect infrared light.
-Radar measurements made in July 2009 and January 2010 indicate that Ontario Lacus is extremely shallow, with an average depth of 0.4–3.2 m, and a maximum depth of 2.9–7.4 m.
-It may thus resemble a terrestrial mudflat.
-In contrast, the northern hemisphere's Ligeia Mare has depths of 170 m.
+During a Cassini flyby in December 2007, the Visual and Infrared Mapping Spectrometer observed Ontario Lacus in the south polar region.
+The instrument identifies materials by how they absorb and reflect infrared light.
+Radar measurements made in July 2009 and January 2010 indicated that Ontario Lacus is extremely shallow, with an average depth of 0.4–3.2 m and a maximum depth of 2.9–7.4 m.
+It may therefore resemble a terrestrial mudflat.
+By comparison, Ligeia Mare in the northern hemisphere has a depth of about 170 m.